jawj/zapatos-docs/src/index.md

   SerializableRODeferrable = "SERIALIZABLE, READ ONLY, DEFERRABLE" }
 export async function transaction<T, M extends IsolationLevel>(
-  txnClientOrPool: pg.Pool | TxnClient<IsolationSatisfying<M>>,
+  txnClientOrQueryable: Queryable | TxnClient<IsolationSatisfying<M>>,
   isolationLevel: M,
   callback: (client: TxnClient<IsolationSatisfying<M>>) => Promise<T>
 ): Promise<T>
 ```

-The `transaction` helper takes a `pg.Pool` instance, an isolation mode, and an `async` callback function (it can also take a `TxnClient` instead of a `pg.Pool`, but [we'll cover that later](#transaction-sharing)).
+The `transaction` helper takes a `pg.Pool` or already-connected `pg.Client` instance, an isolation mode, and an `async` callback function (it can also take an existing `TxnClient` instead, but [we'll cover that later](#transaction-sharing)).
 It then proceeds as follows:

 * Issue a `BEGIN TRANSACTION`.
-* Call the callback, passing to it a database client to use in place of a `pg.Pool`.
+* Call the callback, passing it a database client (checked out from the pool, if that's what was given).
 * If a serialization error is thrown, try again after a [configurable](#run-time-configuration) random delay, a [configurable](#run-time-configuration) number of times.
-* If any other error is thrown, issue a `ROLLBACK`, release the database client, and re-throw the error.
+* If any other error is thrown, issue a `ROLLBACK`, release the database client (if it's one it checked out earlier), and re-throw the error.
-* Otherwise `COMMIT` the transaction, release the database client, and return the callback's result.
+* Otherwise `COMMIT` the transaction, release the database client (if it's one it checked out earlier), and return the callback's result.

 As is implied above, for `REPEATABLE READ` or `SYNCHRONIZED` isolation modes the callback could be called several times.
 It's therefore important that it doesn't have any non-database-related side-effects (i.e. don't, say, bill your customer's credit card from this function).